niklasrast/niklasrast/README.md

 ### Hi there i am Niklas 👋
 I'm specialising in the design and architecture of Microsoft environments with main emphasis on Modern Devicemanagement and Microsoft Azure services.
 Currently im employed by Operational services GmbH & Co.
-KG and im the product manager for Microsoft Intune.
+KG and im the product manager for Microsoft Endpoint Manager.

 Read more about me and my projects [here](https://niklasrast.github.io/)